More Diversity!

 This article appeared in the August 17th issue of Die Zeit newspaper, written by Hannah Schmidt, a free-lance music critic.
 In English, the title of her article means, "More diversity!
 More people of color!
 Less ignorance!"
 She addresses her concern about racism and discrimination at one of Germany's notable music competitions.
 At the end of the first paragraph, she asks the question, "Who makes the decisions about how and why a particular performer wins a prize, and does this system keep up with the changing times?"

 In the third column, she writes, "The judges award prizes for performance qualities like technical brilliance, the quality of the sound, and sensitivity for the intentions of the music."
 But she then asks, "Why don't the judges factor in the race and gender of the performer."
-She goes on to say that the "structure of the competitions and a performer's access to them is as unjust as you can imagine."
+She goes on to say that the "Structure of the competitions and a performer's access to them is as unjust as you can imagine."
 She adds, "Blacks do not get the same access."

-The hectoring, superior tone of Schmidt's writing impressed me, since she is only a music critic, not a music professor or the leader of a musical organization.
-If she wanted to, she could take a more individual stance, create her own competition, and serve as its first acting-chairwoman.
-I suspect she doesn't have the courage or the initiative, and she doesn't want to risk having to jump-start and take responsibility for her own competition or take the flak for its mistakes.
-So much easier to prey on someone else's hard-working organization.
-She wants to dictate terms to existing organizations and competitions by browbeating them into submission.
-What a power-trip!
-Some people just need to moralize in order to feel powerful, or just on par with their contemporaries.
-They climb a power-pedestal and gain leverage over others.
+The hectoring, superior tone of Schmidt's writing impressed me, since she is only a music critic, not a music professor or leader of a musical organization.
+If she wanted to, she could take a more individualized, pro-active stance, and create her own musical niche.
+She could create her own competition and serve as its first acting-chairwoman.
+I suspect she lacks the courage and initiative to take such risks, having responsibility for it or taking flak for its mistakes.

 I am also troubled that Schmidt writes with a political agenda, not a musical one.
 She admits it and doesn't even particularly care if the inclusion of minority musicians lowers the performance bar.
 She doesn't care if audiences don't particularly want to hear the music of unknown composers from Africa or Asia.
 Force-feed them foreign music for their own good!